 What happens on Remembrance Day?

-The Queen and other Members of the Royal Family join political leaders, current and ex-members of the Armed Forces and World War veterans at the foot of the Cenotaph memorial.
+The King and other Members of the Royal Family join political leaders, current and ex-members of the Armed Forces and World War veterans at the foot of the Cenotaph memorial.
 As the bells of Big Ben toll eleven, and a single gun on Horse Guards Parade is fired, two minutes of complete silence is held in remembrance of all lost in war.
 Once a further round of gunfire signifies the end of the silence, the bugle call 'The Last Post' is played.
-Her Majesty and others, including High Commissioners from the Commonwealth, lay wreaths of poppies at the foot of the Cenotaph.
+His Majesty and others, including High Commissioners from the Commonwealth, lay wreaths of poppies at the foot of the Cenotaph.

-After a short religious service and another bugle call ('The Rouse'), the National Anthem is sung and The Queen departs.
+After a short religious service and another bugle call ('The Rouse'), the National Anthem is sung and The King departs.
 War veterans then march in a slow procession past the Cenotaph to show their respects.
 A Member of the Royal Family takes the salute as the war veterans finish their route.

 How else do the Royal Family mark Remembrance?

-The Queen and Members of the Royal Family attended a number of engagements each year in the lead-up to Remembrance Sunday.
+The King and Members of the Royal Family attend a number of engagements each year in the lead-up to Remembrance Sunday.
 These include the annual Festival of Remembrance at the Royal Albert Hall and the opening of the Field of Remembrance at Westminster Abbey.
-Engagements sometimes take place overseas: in 2014 when Prince Harry laid a wreath with troops in Kandahar, Afghanistan.